zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/options-batch.md

 ---

 ### BatchTimeout
-Gets or sets the maximum of time in seconds to wait for a batch before the command throws a timeout exception.
+Gets or sets the maximum in seconds to wait for a batch before the command throws a timeout exception.

 {% include template-example.html %}
 {% highlight csharp %}